PauloLory-ionos/spec/rest-api-guidelines.md

 #### OData e GraphQL

 [OData](https://www.odata.org/odata-services/) and [GraphQL](https://graphql.org/learn/) are two technologies that, when properly configured, can address specific use cases.
 They diverge from what is prescribed by REST, as they do not fully or partially adhere to the prescribed constraints.

-The adoption of these technologies is subject to a request to the Software Architecture department, accompanied by rationales that outline the pros and cons, along with a strategic implementation plan to mitigate the risks associated with the dynamism offered to clients.

 ## HATEOS